mitll/pyslgr/README.rst

-pyslgr
+pySLGR 0.7.0

+Preliminary release:
+- This release has initial functionality and basic algorithms for running SLGR systems
+- Future releases will have hyper-parameter training, documentation, and example systems

+Building Cython interface only:
-Type 'make' to build
+- Type 'make' to build

-Type 'make clean' to clean directories
+- Type 'make clean' to clean directories

-Type 'make eg' to see examples
+- Type 'make eg' to see some examples -- more examples are available in the examples subdirectory